nettings/medianet/CONFIGURATION.md

 uncompressed audio between hosts running JACK with unsynchronised sample clocks, using very-high-quality dynamic resampling.

+> It is usually not a good idea to run the JACK graph on the built-in PWM
+> device - its timing stability is not very good and will lead to
+> unsatisfactory zita-njbridge performance, as it will have to compensate
+> for both the deviations at the remote *and* the local end.
+Use a physical
+> sound card if at all possible.

 #### source configuration
 This snippet will send audio from the local JACK graph onto an administratively-scoped IPv4 multicast group, where it can be picked up by